facebook/create-react-app/docusaurus/docs/setting-up-your-editor.md

 yarn add husky lint-staged prettier
 ```

-- `husky` makes it easy to use githooks as if they are npm scripts.
+- `husky` makes it possible to use githooks as if they are npm scripts.
 - `lint-staged` allows us to run scripts on staged files in git.
 See this [blog post about lint-staged to learn more about it](https://medium.com/@okonetchnikov/make-linting-great-again-f3890e1ad6b8).
 - `prettier` is the JavaScript formatter we will run before commits.